eira-fransham/troubles.md/content/posts/rustfest-2018-workshop.md

 ## Advanced

-Explore the use of [persistent data structures][rpds] to maximise sharing.
+Explore the use of [persistent data structures][imrs] to maximise sharing.
 Do they help?

 # Further work 1